-This is a 3.5mm jack socket whose terminals are connected to two of the microcontroller's pins and these are going to be used in future developments.
-Right now they are not active.
+This is a 3.5mm jack socket whose terminals are connected to two of the microcontroller's pins, and it may be configured as an additional serial port with selectable baud rate.
+Refer to the Serial port configuration menu description for details.